eshbanbahadur/PIAIC-209715-Python-Assignments/100plus_python_exercises/README.md

 ## About the Exercises

-- **100+ Python challenging programming exercises for Python 3.md**:
+- **100+ Python challenging programming exercises for Python**:
   This file contains over 100 exercises ranging from beginner to advanced levels.
 Each exercise includes hints and, in some cases, full solutions.
-It's an excellent resource for self-study, practice, and refining your problem-solving skills in Python.
+It's an excellent resource for self-study, practice, and refining problem-solving skills in Python.